iurisman/rust-dust/error/README.md

   the `throw` statement, just like Java, because these concepts are built into the JVM.
   (Most Scala programmers prefer to use the `Try` type, which hides these imperative verbs behind a more functional flow.)
-* Potentially a source of resource leaks due to early termination.
+* A source of potential resource leaks due to early termination.
 * Undermines compiler's ability to reason about the source code.

-### Living without Exceptions — Again

-When it comes to exceptions, Rust takes the high road: if it can't do them well, it won't do them at all.
-(So does Go, but — curiously — not Swift (2014, Apple), another LLVM based language.)
-Instead, Rust offers two error handling mechanisms: panic and `Result`.
+For these reasons Rust does not support exceptions, at least the kind that can be caught.
+Instead, Rust offers two error handling mechanisms: _panic_ for non-recoverable exceptions that typically lead to termination of the panicking thread, and `Result` for recoverable errors.

-#### Panic
+### Panic

 Panics are meant to be used for systemic unrecoverable errors.
-It can be triggered explicitly with the `panic!` macro, or is triggered implicitly by
+It can be triggered explicitly with the `panic!` macro, or is triggered implicitly by one of the following
+shortcuts:
 * Calling `unwrap()` on `Result` if it is `Err`. `Result` is the subject of the next section.
 * Calling `unwrap()` on `Option` if it is `None`.